 Swim and Exercise Spas are a category that emerged back in the 1990s (also known as swim-in-place pools).
 Back in those early days they were mostly built-in units that used a prefab fiberglass shell and the equipment was separated in a doghouse or small shed type structure.
 They were built into decks or sometimes indoors in a sunroom or other specialized room.
 In the late nineties a few manufacturers began building them as self-contained (and self-supporting) units that had all of the equipment located within the four cabinet walls.
 These self-contained units, although large and bulky, were much more portable and only required a solid foundation to sit on much like a traditional hot tub.
 They too had the flexibility to be built into a deck or partially buried underground (concrete vault).
 Surprisingly, popularity and demand slowed down between 2000-2008 and only a handful of manufacturers were offering swims spas in their lineups.
 From about 2009 until now there has been a steady increase in demand and we are seeing swim spas re-emerge as one of the highest growth categories within the hot tub industry.
 In fact, manufacturers are not just producing one model but in some case an entire lineup of swim spas ranging in size and features.
 Swim and Exercise Spas are popular all over the United States especially in areas with more moderate to cold climates because they can be used year round and not just seasonally.
 They operate at a fraction of what a normal swimming pool costs to heat and maintain, they take up less space than a pool, are simple to install, are portable, have the same benefits as hot tub, and are very affordable.
 They also run off a standard hot tub electrical service of 220v/50-60 AMPs.
-The price range of swim spas is between $10,000-$35,000 depending on size, features, and brand.
+The price range of swim spas is between $10,000-$35,000 depending on size, type, features, and brand.
 We believe that they will continue to grow in popularity for many years to come as the benefits of ownership are countless.